Spider-Man: In other media

 Spider-Man was featured in a trilogy of live-action films directed by Sam Raimi and starring Tobey Maguire as the titular superhero.
 The first Spider-Man film of the trilogy was released on May 3, 2002, followed by Spider-Man 2 (2004) and Spider-Man 3 (2007).
 A third sequel was originally scheduled to be released in 2011; however, Sony later decided to reboot the franchise with a new director and cast.
 The reboot, titled The Amazing Spider-Man, was released on July 3, 2012, directed by Marc Webb, and starred Andrew Garfield as the new Spider-Man.
 It was followed by The Amazing Spider-Man 2 (2014).
 In 2015, Sony and Disney made a deal for Spider-Man to appear in the Marvel Cinematic Universe.
 Tom Holland made his debut as Spider-Man in the MCU film Captain America: Civil War (2016), before later starring in his standalone film Spider-Man: Homecoming (2017), directed by Jon Watts.
-Holland reprised his role as Spider-Man in Avengers: Infinity War (2018), Avengers: Endgame (2019), Spider-Man: Far From Home (2019), and Spider-Man: No Way Home (2021); Maguire and Garfield reprise their roles in the latter film.
+Holland reprised his role as Spider-Man in Avengers: Infinity War (2018), Avengers: Endgame (2019), Spider-Man: Far From Home (2019), Spider-Man: No Way Home (2021), and Spider-Man: Brand New Day (2026).
+Maguire and Garfield reprise their roles in No Way Home.
 Jake Johnson voiced an alternate universe version of Spider-Man in the animated film Spider-Man: Into the Spider-Verse, and reprised the role in its sequel Spider-Man: Across the Spider-Verse (2023).
 Chris Pine also voiced another version of Peter Parker in Into the Spider-Verse.
 In 2021, Hudson Thames was cast as the voice of Spider-Man in animated anthology series What If...?, replacing Tom Holland.
 He later reprised the role for animated series Your Friendly Neighborhood Spider-Man (2025).

 Following a brief contract dispute over financial terms, in 2019, Sony and Disney reached a deal to allow Spider-Man to return to the MCU, with the two studios jointly producing Spider-Man films.

 A Broadway musical, Spider-Man: Turn Off the Dark, began previews on November 14, 2010, at the Foxwoods Theatre on Broadway, with the official opening night on June 14, 2011.
 Reeve Carney originally played the starring role.
 The music and lyrics were written by Bono and The Edge of the rock group U2, with a book by Julie Taymor, Glen Berger, and Roberto Aguirre-Sacasa.
 Turn Off the Dark is currently the most expensive musical in Broadway history, costing an estimated $70 million.
 In addition, the show's unusually high running costs are reported to have been about $1.2 million per week.